kjempelodott/ananas/README.md

 </THISTAGCANBEWHATEVERYOUWANT>
 ```

 The only required attribute is `name`.
 You will get a warning if both `path` and text are missing in `comment`.
-If you are too stupid to correctly spell the name or evaluation string, fuzzy string matching will probably save your ass.
+If you are too stupid to correctly spell the name or eval string ('Godkjent'/'Ikke godkjent'/'Approved'/'whatever'), fuzzy string matching will probably save your ass.

+#### Survey tool

+Work in progress ...